 Anyway, I’m certainly not for or against “new styles,” for I realize that Traditional Thai Massage is an integration of healing techniques anyhow and its lineage is formed by rather untraceable historical influences.
 Yet, it triggered me to dive a little bit deeper and try to get to the surface traditional and contemporary developments.

-Before I start off, I’d like to say that I in no way claim to be complete or scientifically accurate.
-This is just a post to give the idea of “what goes around.”
+Before I start off, I’d like to say that I in no way claim to be complete in the summary given below.
+This article is just to give you the idea of “what goes around,” as it were.

 Traditional Thai Massage Styles